Romney Institute of Public Service and Ethics

 The Romney Institute of Public Service and Ethics (Romney Institute) at Brigham Young University is a department within the Marriott School of Management.
 The school offers a master's degree in public administration through both pre-service and executive programs.

 History

-The Romney Institute of Public Service and Ethics was named in 1998 for three-term Michigan governor and United States Secretary of Housing and Urban Development George W. Romney.
+The Romney Institute of Public Service and Ethics was named in 1998 for three-term Michigan governor, United States Secretary of Housing and Urban Development, and Presidential Medal of Freedom Recipient George W. Romney.

 Academics

 Rankings and admissions

 In the 2022 edition of the U.S. News Best Graduate School Rankings, the MPA Program ranked No. 48.